Barry Slotnick

-Barry I. Slotnick (born 1939) is a New York City-based defense attorney.
-Slotnick is well-known for defending infamous Mafia crime boss, John Gotti and New York City subway shooter, Bernhard Goetz.
-Along with his son Stuart, he negotiated former First Lady, Melania Trump's pre-nuptial agreement with Donald Trump.
-In 2021, he was the subject of a NY Times best seller, "The Defense Lawyer", written by author, James Patterson, chronicling Slotnick's life.
+Barry I. Slotnick (born 18 June 1939) is a New York City-based defense attorney.
+Slotnick is well known for defending infamous Mafia crime boss, John Gotti and New York City subway shooter, Bernhard Goetz.
+Along with his son Stuart, he negotiated First Lady Melania Trump's pre-nuptial agreement with Donald Trump.
+In 2021, he was the subject of a New York Times best seller, The Defense Lawyer, written by author James Patterson, chronicling Slotnick's life.

 Early life

 Slotnick was born in The Bronx in 1939 to Orthodox Jewish Russian immigrants.
 He graduated with a B.A. from City College of the City University of New York, a J.D. from New York University Law School, and was admitted to the bar at age 21.
 After graduating from law school, Slotnick established his own practice in Manhattan.
-Slotnick specialized in criminal defense, and found clients by sitting in the front row of a court, waiting until the judges would say “Slotnick, the next client is yours.”
+Slotnick specialized in criminal defense, and found clients by sitting in the front row of a court, waiting until the judges would say "Slotnick, the next client is yours."
 From there, he started his own "boutique law firm" that eventually became Slotnick, Shapiro & Crocker.

 Bernhard Goetz trial

 In 1985, Slotnick defended Bernhard Goetz, who shot four young black men on a New York City subway.
 Goetz was charged with attempted murder, assault, reckless endangerment and several firearms offenses.
 Goetz maintained that he acted in self defense.
 The trial received national attention.

 A Manhattan jury found Goetz not guilty of all charges, except an illegal firearms possession count, for which he served two-thirds of a one-year sentence.

 The jury decision was based primarily on bullet wounds and shooting witnesses.
-The New York Times attributed the victory to Slotnick’s “clever courtroom tactics,” stating that he “turned out to be a shrewder, more accomplished performer than the prosecutor, Gregory Waples.”
-In particular Slotnick’s aggressive questioning of James Ramseur, one of the four shot by Goetz, caused Ramseur to react explosively, which resulted in Ramseur’s entire testimony being stricken from the record including negative statements Ramseur made about Goetz.
+The New York Times attributed the victory to Slotnick's "clever courtroom tactics," stating that he "turned out to be a shrewder, more accomplished performer than the prosecutor, Gregory Waples."
+In particular Slotnick's aggressive questioning of James Ramseur, one of the four shot by Goetz, caused Ramseur to react explosively, which resulted in Ramseur's entire testimony being stricken from the record including negative statements Ramseur made about Goetz.
 This outburst, along with Ramseur's rape conviction and admission of staging his kidnapping by Goetz's agents, greatly influenced the jury.

 When later talking about the case, Slotnick said "I've had greater victories and I've had much more difficult cases to try, but for the public perception, for the public need, Goetz was important.
-Goetz was my public service case.”
+Goetz was my public service case."